GiankDiluvi/bayes-quick-counts-2020/README.md

 STAT 520A: Topics in Bayesian Analysis and Decision Theory
 --------------------------------------------------------------------------------

-Latest version of the project:[Final version](https://github.com/GiankDiluvi/bayes-quick-counts-2020/blob/master/doc/report/diluvi_520a_project.pdf)
+Latest version of the project: [Final version](https://github.com/GiankDiluvi/bayes-quick-counts-2020/blob/master/doc/report/diluvi_520a_project.pdf)

 ### Abstract